✅ Jammed Winch — Free It Without Breaking Anything

 Causes of a Jammed Winch Motor

-Debris Build-up
+Debris Build-Up

 The most common culprit behind a jammed winch motor is debris build-up.
 Dirt, mud, and sand can easily get trapped in the winch, especially in outdoor environments.